-The relationship-centered nature of AAT provides an opportunity for both patient and animal to give and receive love and affection.
-This makes AAT well suited for care of veterans and their families who are struggling to cope with the effects of wartime military service.
+The relationship-centered nature of AAT provides an opportunity for both person and animal to give and receive love and affection.
+This makes AAT well suited for care of veterans and their families who are struggling to cope with the effects of trauma from wartime military service.
 The American Humane Association (AHA) began its animal-assisted therapy program in 1945, using dogs to comfort and motivate injured World War II soldiers.
-The US military now uses AAT to treat post-traumatic stress disorder (PTSD) in returning soldiers from the wars in Iraq and Afghanistan.
-Research suggests that the physical and social interactions with animals increases the secretion of stress-relieving chemicals such as oxytocin, leading to reductions in soldiers’ symptoms from traumatic brain injuries, amputations and PTSD.
+The US military now uses AAT to treat post-traumatic stress disorder (PTSD) in veterans of the wars in Vietnam, Iraq and Afghanistan.
+Research suggests that the physical and social interactions with animals increases the secretion of stress-relieving chemicals such as oxytocin, leading to reductions in soldiers’ symptoms from traumatic brain injuries, amputations, loss of comrades and PTSD.

 Having a parent deployed indefinitely to an active combat zone is one of the most stressful events in childhood.
 AHA now works with the National Military Family Association supporting camps for children of deployed military parents.
 By providing a calming presence and offering nonjudgmental, loving affection, therapy dogs can help children talk about the fear, anger and uncertainty they feel.

 Most children are attracted to animals and can often express themselves better with them than with other children or adults, especially children who have experienced physical or mental neglect, abuse or trauma.
 I use a toy dog from my own childhood as a puppet to communicate with young children about emotionally charged issues.
-I ask them to bring one or more of their toy animals from home and we talk together, letting our toy animals do the talking.
+I ask parents to bring one or more of their child’s toy animals so we can talk together, letting our toy animals do the talking.
 The results are heart-warming and often give me significant insights into the child’s feelings and relationships- insights that are often very different from the parents’ perspective.

 Animals are used most often to help with emotional and stress-related problems.
 In this context, they are often referred to as comfort animals.
 Animals can help patients generate positive emotions, resolve feelings of loneliness, promote socialization, enhance trust, stimulate mental and social activity, improve overall well being and provide a distraction from stressful medical procedures and chemotherapy.
 Because animals are non-judgmental, people with physical deformities may find it easier to socialize with animals than with people.